ratulb/solana_program_and_rust_client/README-installation-notes.md

 some of the dependencies on a Mac or Linux workstation.

 ### Rust
-We suggest that you install Rust using the 'rustup' tool.
+You can install Rust using the 'rustup' tool.
 Rustup will install the latest version of Rust, Cargo, and the other binaries used in Solana.

 Follow the instructions at [Installing